apache/cordova-docs/www/docs/en/dev/guide/hybrid/plugins/index.md

 For more details on npm usage refer to [publishing a npm package](https://docs.npmjs.com/getting-started/publishing-npm-packages) on the NPM documentation site.

-## Integrating with Cordova Plugin Search
+## Integrating with Plugin Search

-To surface the plugin in [Cordova Plugin Search](/plugins/), add the `ecosystem:cordova` keyword to the `package.json` file of your plugin and publish it to npm registry.
+To surface the plugin in [Cordova Plugin Search](/plugins/), add the `ecosystem:cordova` keyword to the `package.json` file of your plugin before publishing.

-To indicate support for a particular platform add a keyword with the `<platformName>` as "**cordova-<platformName>**" to the list of keywords in package.json.
+To indicate support for a particular platform add a keyword with the `<platformName>` as `**cordova-<platformName>**` to the list of keywords in package.json.
+Plugman's `createpackagejson` command does this for you, but if you did not use it to generate your `package.json`, you should manually edit it as shown below.

 For example, for a plugin that supports android, iOS & Windows, the keywords in package.json should include:

 ```json
     "keywords": [